cockpit-project/cockpit/HACKING.md

     alias cpy='PYTHONPATH=src python3 -m cockpit.bridge'
     alias cpf='PYTHONPATH=src python3 -m cockpit.misc.print'

+You can then for example run a metrics channel:

+    cpf open metrics1 source=internal interval=1000 metrics='[{"name": "cpu.basic.user", "derive": "rate"}]' : wait | cpy

 To enable debug logging in journal on a test image, you can pass `--debug` to `image-prepare`.
 This will set `COCKPIT_DEBUG=all` to `/etc/environment`, if you are only interested channel debug messages change `all` to